Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 ~~~
 {: .output}

-In total, it should take around ten minutes for FastQC to run on the fastq file.
+In total, it should take around ten minutes for FastQC to run on the fastq file (however, this depends on the size and number of files you give it).
 When the analysis completes, your prompt will return.
 So your screen will look something like this:

 ~~~
 Approx 75% complete for ERR2935805.fastq